Triamcinolone: Mechanism of action

-Triamcinolone is a glucocorticoid that is about five times as potent as cortisol, but has very little mineralocorticoid effects.
+Triamcinolone is a glucocorticoid that is about five times as potent as cortisol but has very few mineralocorticoid effects.

 Pharmacokinetics

 When taken by mouth, the drug's bioavailability is over 90%.
-It reaches highest concentrations in the blood plasma after one to two hours and is bound to plasma proteins to about 80%.
+It reaches its highest concentrations in the blood plasma after one to two hours and is bound to plasma proteins to about 80%.
 The biological half-life from the plasma is 200 to 300 minutes; due to stable complexes of triamcinolone and its receptor in the intracellular fluid, the total half-life is significantly longer at about 36 hours.

 A small fraction of the substance is metabolized to 6-hydroxy- and 20-dihydro-triamcinolone; most of it probably undergoes glucuronidation, and a smaller part sulfation.
-Three quarters are excreted via the urine, and the rest via the faeces.
+Three-quarters are excreted via the urine, and the rest via the faeces.

 Due to corticoids' mechanism of action, the effects are delayed as compared to plasma concentrations.
 Depending on the route of administration and the treated condition, the onset of action can be from two hours up to one or two days after application; and the drug can act much longer than its elimination half-life would suggest.

 Chemistry

 Triamcinolone is a synthetic pregnane corticosteroid and derivative of cortisol (hydrocortisone) and is also known as 1-dehydro-9α-fluoro-16α-hydroxyhydrocortisone or 9α-fluoro-16α-hydroxyprednisolone as well as 9α-fluoro-11β,16α,17α,21-tetrahydroxypregna-1,4-diene-3,20-dione.

 The substance is a light-sensitive, white to off-white, crystalline powder, or has the form of colourless, matted crystals.
 It has no odour or is nearly odourless.
 Information on the melting point varies, partly due to the substance's polymorphism: 260 to 263 C, 264 to 268 C, or 269 to 271 C can be found in the literature.

 Solubility is 1:500 in water and 1:240 in ethanol; it is slightly soluble in methanol, very slightly soluble in chloroform and diethylether, and practically insoluble in dichloromethane.
-The specific rotation is $[\alpha]_D^{20}$ +65° to +72° cm³/dm·g (1% in dimethylformamide).
+The specific rotation is $[\alpha]_D^{20}$ +65° to +72° cm3/dm·g (1% in dimethylformamide).

 Society and culture

-In 2010, TEVA and Perrigo launched the first generic inhalable triamcinolone.
+In 2010, Teva and Perrigo launched the first generic inhalable triamcinolone.

 According to Chang et al. (2014), "Triamcinolone acetonide (TA) is classified as an S9 glucocorticoid in the 2014 Prohibited List published by the World Anti-Doping Agency, which caused it to be prohibited in international athletic competition when administered orally, intravenously, intramuscularly or rectally".